‘World’s Sexiest Nurse’ Lauren Drain Posts Side-By-Side Topless Photos For Transformation Tuesday

 Since announcing she was expecting in July, the “World’s Sexiest Nurse” Lauren Drain has been excitedly documenting her pregnancy on social media.
 On Tuesday, October 29, the fitness model uploaded side-by-side topless photos for her 3.9 million Instagram followers to enjoy.

-In each of the pictures, Lauren posed in a white-walled room, facing away from the camera, with one of her legs propped up on a chair.
-She wore only a thong from the clothing brand, Calvin Klein and a pair of suede, over-the-knee boots.
-She flaunted her toned figure and covered her chest with her arm.
+In each of the pictures, Lauren posed in a white-walled room while facing away from the camera and with one of her legs propped up on a chair.
+She only wore a thong from the clothing brand, Calvin Klein, along with a pair of suede, over-the-knee boots.
+She flaunted her toned figure and covered her chest with one of her arms.

 For both photos, the registered nurse styled her hair in loose waves and opted to wear a full-face of makeup.

-The most noticeable difference between the two pictures is that Lauren is six months pregnant in the second image.
-The proud mother-to-be had her growing baby bump on full display.
-Another slight change is that she wore black boots, instead of brown.
+The most noticeable difference between the two pictures was that Lauren is six months pregnant in the second image.
+The proud mother-to-be put her growing baby bump on full display.
+Another slight change was that she wore black boots, instead of brown.

 In the caption, Lauren reminded expectant mothers to be proud of their changing bodies.